Foods That Can Help Reduce Sweating

 If stressful situations such as presentations or job interviews trigger a sweating response, then a natural relaxant like green tea can help!
 Unlike coffee, which is a stimulant that kicks your nervous system into high gear and can trigger excessive levels of sweating, tea can help you stay cool, calm, and collected before stressful events!
 Additionally, calming teas can also help with sleep, anxiety, and digestion.
 Green tea and chamomile are great options, just be sure to stick to decaffeinated selections!

 Following a healthy and balanced diet can have an overall positive effect on your health.
-Ensuring that you get all your daily requirement of vitamins and minerals, particularly those listed above, can help regulate digestion and body temperature, keep you hydrated, and keep you calm!
+Ensuring that you get all your required vitamins and minerals daily, particularly those listed above, can help regulate digestion and body temperature, keep you hydrated, and keep you calm!
 Be sure to consult with your doctor or dietician before making any major changes to your diet.

 If it seems like you’re always sweating, no matter what you do, and tips & tricks just aren’t working for you, then you may want to consider treating the problem.
 While no cure exists for hyperhidrosis (excessive sweating), highly effective treatment is available.
-Learn more about how you can get your life back with Dermadry’s iontophoresis device, and if you're ready to make the life-changing decision, click below! 👇
+Learn more about how you can get your life back with Dermadry’s iontophoresis device here.